 This is the third case study in the ‘cycling struggles’ series.
-I hope it pedals slightly different ground to the previous two: I think it raises some issues around identity; but it again shows the consequences at the individual level of ignoring cycling at the societal level; and it again demonstrates– albeit in a very striking way – the lengths to which people go to make cycling an ‘ordinary’ (for which, read ‘extraordinary’) part of their lives.
+It pedals slightly different ground to the previous two – raising issues around identity; but it again shows the consequences at the individual level of ignoring cycling at the societal level; and it again demonstrates– in a striking way – the lengths people go to make cycling an ‘ordinary’ (for which, read ‘extraordinary’) part of their lives.

 I’m heading off on holiday for a week, and will be off-line.
-Please do comment, and it’d be great if you talked amongst yourselves!
-But that’s the reason why I’ll not respond immediately.
+Please comment, and it’d be great if you talked amongst yourselves!
+But that’s why I’ll not respond immediately.

 3. Fabian’s cycling story